The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Posterior computations

-It can now be seen that: i) the posterior distribution of $F^i$, $i\neq l_n$ depends only on the observed values of those $T_k$ such that $L_k=i$ and it is the same as if these value were obtained as a random sample of independent and identically distributed observations from $F^i$; ii) the same is true for the posterior distribution of $F^{l_n}$ except that $T_n$ is censored, as only $T_n>l(t)$ is known; iii) the posterior distribution of $P^i(\cdot)$ depends only on each and only those $l_k$ in the sequence $l_{0:n}$ which are preceded by the state $i$; the corresponding posterior distribution is the same as if these were a random sample from $P^i(\cdot)$.
+The likelihood is the product of individual terms depending only on $F^i$ or $P^i(\cdot)$ for some $i$.
+Hence, by points 1-3 of Definition \ref{def:multbetastacy}, conditional on $S_{0:t}=i_{0:t}$, $\mathbf{P}$ and $\mathbf{F}$ are independent, the rows $P^i(\cdot)$, $i\in E$, of $\mathbf{P}$ are independent, and the distributions $F^i$, $i\in E$, in $\mathbf{F}$ are independent.
+Moreover, i) the posterior distribution of $F^i$, $i\neq l_n$, depends only on those $T_k$ such that $L_k=i$, and it is the same as if these were an independent sample from $F^i$; ii) the same is true for the posterior distribution of $F^{l_n}$, except that $T_n$ is censored (only $T_n>l(t)$ is known); iii) the posterior distribution of $P^i(\cdot)$ depends only on those states in $l_{0:n}$ that are preceded by the state $i$, and it is the same as if these states were an independent sample from $P^i(\cdot)$.
 The thesis now follows from Propositions \ref{prop:postbetastacy} and \ref{prop:postdirichlet}. \end{proof}

-Theorem \ref{thm:conjugacy} allows to compute the posterior distribution of $(\mathbf{P},\mathbf{F})$ associated to the observation of the history $S_{0:t}$ up to time $t$ of some semi-Markov process $S\sim SM(\mathbf{P},\mathbf{F})$.
-For example, in the context of Example \ref{ex:factory}, the history $S_{0:t}$ may represent the (unreplicable) history of failures in the operation of the textile factory.